 - Business Studies

+From 2019 grade 12 students will also complete the General Education Diploma (GED).
 The majority of South African institutions accept our graduates.

 Students have ample time during the week to interact in group activities outside the student office (own work space) in subjects such as:

 ACE learning and teaching materials are CAPS compliant.